Skip to content

 You can view all PowerShell commands here: https://github.com/Appstun/VSC-Icon/blob/main/src/powershell.ts

-Other system things
+Other system tasks

 Appstun — Developer